Hey Kids (Start Here)

 “Maks,” Newt says, sounding choked.

 “I do not know, Newt, but I think you must.
-The way you do it must be the right way, because you love people but you have an ideal that is not simply your own love for the sake of itself.
+The way you do it must be the right way, because you love people, but you have an ideal that is not your own love for the sake of itself.
 Or that love turned to anger.
 Or that anger turned to vengeance.
 Or that vengeance turned to grief.
-I think sometimes that this is what my father meant.
-That he meant I should not fix my life to my love for him.
+I think this is what my father meant.
+That he meant I shouldn’t fix my life to my love for him.
 That I should fix it to a craft or to an art or to a science.
-To a thing that cannot be destroyed when a single person dies.”
+To a thing that can’t be destroyed when a single person dies.”

-“If I’ve done that,” Newt whispers, “if that’s better, and that’s a big if, Maks, I’m not sure I think there’s a ‘better’ or a ‘worse’ here, but if I have and if there is, it was only because I never had any people who would let me love them too much.
-Not because I made an enlightened choice about anything.
-Don’t make me into any kind of template to follow because I am the worst template, Mako.
+“If I’ve done that,” Newt whispers, “if that’s better, and that’s a big if, Maks—I’m not sure I think there’s a ‘better’ or a ‘worse’ here, but if I have and if there is—it was only because I never had any people who would let me love them too much.
+Don’t make me into a template to follow because I’m the worst template, Mako.
 You know this about me.
-Just be yourself for a while kiddo.
-Take up knitting or speed skating or whatever and then find something you want to do career-wise.
+Just be yourself for a while, kiddo.
+Take up knitting or speed-skating or whatever, then find something you want to do career-wise.
 You’re twenty-two?
-Go to college, why don’t you.
+Go to college, why don’t you?
 Write a book before Becket writes one.
 Write a book after Becket writes one and make yours better than his.”

-Maybe Newt does understand, but does not want to and will not say that he does.
+Maybe Newt does understand, but doesn’t want to and won’t say that he does.

 Why not?
 Dr. Lightcap had replied.
 Maybe she can be.